kashishdoshi/VGpacbio/README.md

 The recommended way to install flair is to use conda.
 Below is the script that can be used to install flair.
 `
-conda create -n flair -c conda-forge -c bioconda flair conda activate flair
+conda create -n flair -c conda-forge -c bioconda flair `
+The environment can be activated using:
+`
+conda activate flair
 `